 The Twilight Lords – Irish folk band that toured throughout the West and Southwest including tours in England, Ireland, and Scotland.

-Recorded two albums, was co-writer producer/arranger musician on “Women of Ireland” played with artists including Jerry Donahue, Flogging Molly, Gaelic Storm, Mary Black, Paul Brady, Johnny Cunningham, Dillon O’Brian, Eric Rigler and The Mulligans
+Recorded three albums, was co-writer producer/arranger musician on “Women of Ireland” played with artists including Jerry Donahue, Flogging Molly, Gaelic Storm, Mary Black, Paul Brady, Johnny Cunningham, Dillon O’Brian, Eric Rigler and The Mulligans

 Delaney Bramlett – Singer/Songwriter performed live and played guitarron on original songs